healthysustainablecities/global-indicators/documentation/readme.md

 The configuration folder contain configuration files for each of the 24 analyzed cities.
 The configuration files make it easier to organize and analyze the different study cities by providing file paths for the input and output of each city.
 This configuration of file paths allows you to simply write the city name and allow the code to pull in all the city-specific data itself.
 For example, each city has a different geopackage that is labled with 'geopackagePath' in the configuration file.
 The process code is able to extract the correct geopackage by using the configuration file.
 In Adelaide's case, 'adelaide_au_2019_1600m_buffer.gpkg' will be called whenever the code retreives 'geopackagePath' for Adelaide.
 The configuration files allow the project to be more flexible by creating an easy way to add, delete, or alter study city data.

 ### Data Folder
-On the repo, the data folder is empty.
-You are able to download the data for the process and place the data in this folder.
-Instructions for obtaining the data are below.
+On the repo, the data contains instructions to download the data for the process is located data in the folder.
+Once obtained, process data will be stored in this folder.
+Information on the data is below.

 ### setup_aggr.py and setup_sp.py
 These are modules that do not need to be run.
 Instead they work in the background and set up the definitions for different functions needed to run the Sample Points script (sp.py) and Aggregation script (aggr.py).
 In essence, they work as packages for the main process running scripts.
 For information on the difference of Scripts and Modules, you can look [HERE](https://realpython.com/run-python-scripts/).